aws-samples/aws-glue-data-catalog-replication-utility/README.md

 	--statement-id sns-x-account --action "lambda:InvokeFunction" \
 	--principal sns.amazonaws.com --profile user_sa
 	```

+14. Create DynamoDB tables in Target Account
+15. Create SQS queue (Large Table SQS Queue) of type Standard - this is for dead letter queue processing.
+Default Visibility Timeout = 20 seconds
+16. Create SQS (Dead Letter Queue) queue of type Standard - this is to process schema for large tables
+17. Create Lambda Execution Role in Target Account to be used by Lambda Functions in Target Accounts.
+This needs to have Cross-Account permissions to the S3 bucket created in Step # 2.
+18. Deploy **ImportDatabaseOrTable** Lambda Function in Target Account
+	Lambda Handler = ```com.amazonaws.gdcreplication.lambda.ImportDatabaseOrTable```,
+	Lambda Execution Timeout = 3 minutes,
+	Memory = 192 MB.
-14. Create a Subscription.
+19. Create a Subscription.
 From target account, subscribe the Lambda function to the topic.
 When a message is sent to the lambda-x-account topic in account A, Amazon SNS invokes the SNS-X-Account function in account B.

 	```
 	aws sns subscribe --protocol lambda \